Banks far from hitting Paris climate targets, groups warn

 The woman who spontaneously sang in Cree to Pope Francis after his apology in Maskwacis on Monday says she did it for her family members affected by residential schools.

-Police fatally shoot RCMP officer after alleged attack on woman and teen in Monteregie, Que.
+Man killed by police identified as RCMP officer after alleged attack on woman, teen in Monteregie

-An RCMP officer was killed by Quebec police Wednesday morning after he allegedly attacked a woman and teenager at his home in Saint-Jean-sur-Richelieu, Montérégie.
+An RCMP officer was killed by police in Quebec after an alleged attack on a woman and teenager at his home in Saint-Jean-sur-Richelieu.

-'Another piece of information': Photos of residential school children discovered in Roman archives

-An archivist with the National Centre for Truth and Reconciliation (NCTR) is hoping to soon be able to digitize photos from Canada’s residential school system found in Rome with the hope of helping to identify children who were at the schools.

 Canada